SAN DIEGO — Obviously, he wasn't happy. Still, he couldn't honestly say he was sad.

 "But really, I feel great about this whole thing.
 No matter I go 0 for 3.
 I go 34 games in a row, and that's not easy to make.
 I've got records for rookies, catchers and Latins.
 There are no more records to break."

 Of course, there were two records left unbroken, and nobody knew it better than Santiago.
-He fell 10 short of the National League record shared by Willie Keeler and Pete Rose, and 22 shy of the major league record held by Joe DiMaggio.
+He fell 10 short of the National League record shared by Wee Willie Keeler and Pete Rose, and 22 shy of the major league record held by Joe DiMaggio.
 He wound up in a tie for 12th place on the all-time streak list with George Sisler, George McQuinn and Dom DiMaggio, Joe's younger brother.

 Santiago batted .346 during the streak (47 for 136), which started Aug.
-25 and was the longest in the National League this year and five short of the major league high, set by Paul Molitor of the Milwaukee Brewers.
+25 and was the longest in the National League this season and five short of the major league high, set by Paul Molitor of the Milwaukee Brewers.

-In the Dodger clubhouse, Hershiser said: "Naturally you bear down more on a hitter with a streak like that going.
+In the Dodger clubhouse, Hershiser said: "Naturally, you bear down more on a hitter with a streak like that going.
 What made it even tougher for him is that the crowd got me pumped up."

 Hershiser, who pitched a three-hitter despite aggravating a right-knee injury that may require off-season surgery, finished with a 16-16 record despite the National League's second-best earned-run average, 3.06.